-Meetings & conferencing in Microsoft Teams
+Meetings and conferencing in Microsoft Teams

 You've completed Get started.
 You've rolled out Teams with chat, teams, channels, & apps across your organization.
 Now you're ready to add the meetings workload, including audio conferencing, video, and sharing.
 Here's how.

-Meetings & conferencing deployment decisions
+Meetings and conferencing deployment decisions

 Teams provides a great out-of-the-box experience for your organization, and most organizations find that the default settings work for them.
 This article helps you decide whether to change any of the default settings, based on your organization's profile and business requirements, then it walks you through each change.
 We've split the settings into two groups, starting with the core set of changes you're more likely to make.
 The second group includes the additional settings you may want to configure, based on your organization's needs.